learn-co-students/swift-shopping-cart-g-416/README.md

 The `debugDescription` property is set up as a "calculated property" which simply returns the name.
 This property is required for conformance with the `CustomDebugStringConvertible` protocol that customizes how the class is read by the debug tools.

-You'll notice that the `Item` class also conforms to the `Equatable` protocol, and the class definition is accompanied by an override of the equality comparator `==` that tells the operator to determine whether or not two instances of the `Item` class should be considered equal.
-This has the effect of allowing you to use the equality comparator `==` on two instances of the `Item` class.
+You'll notice that the `Item` class also conforms to the `Equatable` protocol, and the class definition is accompanied by an override of the equality comparator `==` that determines whether two `Item`s are equal.
+This has the effect of allowing you to use the equality comparator `==` on two instances of the `Item` class (and allows access to various methods like `contains(_:)` that only make sense on arrays of equatable objects).

-#### Unicode Instance Names

-A fun (though somewhat inefficient) feature of Swift is that it allows unicode characters to be used in instance names.
-The `CartSpec.swift` file makes use of the food emojis 🍕, 🌮, 🌯, 🍏, 🍎, 🍊, 🍓, 🧀, and 🍪 to name its instances.

-**Top-tip:** *Since these characters aren't on a standard keyboard, autocomplete can't be used with instances that begin with an emoji, so actually employing this feature relies on a lot of copy/paste that gets annoying pretty fast.
-This feature is cute, but don't frustrate yourself in a serious application by naming your instances with emojis.*

 ### `Cart.swift`